hputnam/Meth_Compare/analyses/Meth_Compare_Pipeline.md

 Next the bam files were separated such that RRBS is not deduplicated and WGBS and MBDBS are.
 Files were simply copied to new directory.
 This was done sequencially for each genome.
 For Mcap, 10-12 and 16-18 were deduplicated and extracted.
 Bams were sorted and indexed for IGV use.

-This process created to following files (using 18 as and example)
+This process created the following files (using 18 as an example)
 ```
 278M CHG_CTOB_Meth18_R1_001_val_1_bismark_bt2_pe.deduplicated.txt
 280M CHG_CTOT_Meth18_R1_001_val_1_bismark_bt2_pe.deduplicated.txt